 The nature of the Target Group's business makes the Target Group highly dependent on its digital systems to operate effectively.
 The Target Group's operational performance could be materially adversely affected by: (i) a failure to maintain the health of its assets or networks; (ii) inadequate record keeping or control of data including, in particular, customer data; and/or (iii) a failure of information systems and supporting technology.
 As a result of the Acquisition, the Enlarged Group may therefore be exposed to a greater level of risk in this regard, and this could increase the risk that the Enlarged Group fails to meet agreed standards of service or breaches a licence, approval, regulatory requirement or contractual obligation.
 There is also a risk that the Target Group's information technology systems do not keep up with developments in its target markets or the needs of its customers or do not meet the requirements of the abrdn Group, leading, in each case, to disruption.
-Such failures, breaches or disruptions could damage the Target Group's business, results of operations, financial condition and/or prospects.
+Such failures, breaches or disruptions could damage the Target Group's and, consequently, the Enlarged Group's reputation and have a material adverse effect on the Enlarged Group's business, results of operations, financial condition and/or prospects.